Elastic N.V. (ESTC): Skating on Thin Ice? We Know the Answer

 Elastic N.V.
-(NYSE:ESTC) went down by -6.85% from its latest closing price compared to the recent 1-year high of $189.84.
-The company’s stock price has collected -6.46% of loss in the last five trading sessions.
+(NYSE:ESTC) went up by 5.23% from its latest closing price compared to the recent 1-year high of $189.84.
+The company’s stock price has collected -8.21% of loss in the last five trading sessions.
 Barron’s reported on 06/01/22 that Elastic Earnings Beat Expectations, but Headwinds Weigh On The Outlook

 Is It Worth Investing in Elastic N.V.
 (NYSE :ESTC) Right Now?